 We schedule a family breakfast the next morning in Pullman before Laura catches the first ride that begins her journey to Japan.

-We pause a moment in front of the old church on Sixth Street in Moscow which also is where Jessica and I first met, years before Laura was born.
+We pause a moment in front of the old church on Sixth Street in Moscow which I attended in my youth.

 “He’s already making it,” the waiter says, nodding at the bar, when Laura orders a traditional macchiato with breakfast.
 She’s a bit of a fixture at Zoe Coffeehouse after leading a successful petition to keep them in their previous lease.